Q42/CT-3000/README.md

 So we set out to build a tool that's in between.
 Children are introduced to the concept of variables and IF-THEN statements.
 In their own language, with minimal syntax difficulties.
 That makes it limiting, but also powerful in a classroom setting where the teacher doesn't necessarily know programming, but can give the class anyway.

 ## Working with CT-3000

+You can see it working at [www.ct3000.nl](http://www.ct3000.nl/#/tool).
+Mind you, there is no explanation of how it works, that's given in [the accompanying classroom material](https://wereld.blink.nl/7-8/smart-life).
+Here's a short summary so you don't have to plough through it.

 When you open the editor, at the bottom you see all your variables and their state after running your code.